breandan/kotlingrad/README.md

 ```
 &lowast; `next` is also called `S` in [Peano arithmetic](https://en.wikipedia.org/wiki/Successor_function).

-The trouble with numerical towers is they assume all inheritors are under its jurisdiction - what if end users want to adapt or "mix-in" types from an external type system?
+The trouble with numerical towers is they assume all inheritors are under its jurisdiction - what if our end users wanted to adapt or "mix-in" types from an external type system?
 One pattern for doing so is called a [type class](https://en.wikipedia.org/wiki/Type_class), which supports [ad hoc polymorphism](https://en.wikipedia.org/wiki/Ad_hoc_polymorphism).
 Although the JVM does not allow multiple inheritance on classes, it does support multiple inheritance and [default methods](https://docs.oracle.com/javase/tutorial/java/IandI/defaultmethods.html) on interfaces.
 We can use it as follows:

 ```kotlin
 fun BigDecimal.algebras() = listOf(